The Cyclades · Naxos

 Chora marina

-Half-day or full-day on a small catamaran from Chora — sail along the west coast, swim at Rina Cave (only reachable by boat), lunch on board.
-A few good operators run from the marina; book direct, not through a hotel concierge.
+Half-day or full-day on a small catamaran from Chora: sail along the west coast, swim at Rina Cave (only reachable by boat), lunch on board.
+A few good operators run from the marina; book direct rather than through a hotel concierge.

 Half or full day